 There is a famous saying that football is a simple game where 22 men chase the ball for 90 minutes and at the end, the Germans always win.

 This quote captures the amusing side of the sport but at the same time how cruel it can actually be.
 You can play eye-dazzling beautiful football for the entire match with your opponents barely having a whiff of possession and still somehow find yourself losing 1-nil.
+I’m sure anyone into liverpool betting can attest to how frustrating this is!

 Missing the Mark